plymouthvan/CalDAV-Availability-Aggregator/README.md

 docker compose -f docker/docker-compose.yml run --rm --entrypoint python3 caldav-mirror tools/clear_db.py
 ```

-## 💬 License

-MIT.
-Use it, fork it, build something weird with it.
 ## 🧭 Windowed Projection Architecture (Flattened Instances)

 This service now treats Google Calendar as a cache of explicitly projected instances over a rolling time window.
 Instead of mirroring recurrence semantics (RRULE/EXDATE) on Google, each occurrence is created as a standalone event.
 This eliminates “this and future” splits, EXDATE reconciliation, and other edge cases.
 Reconciliation becomes pure set arithmetic.